This is part 2 of a four-part series of essays written in response to Canada’s assisted dying legislation.

 An argument has been advanced in many quarters that faith-based institutions should be forced to administer medical assistance in dying if they receive public funds.
-But this is a one-size-fits-all approach to how we share our public resources and our public services.
+But this is a one-size-fits-all approach to how we share our public resources and contribute to our public services.

 Some fear a monopoly of faith-based institutions, which would bar access to assisted dying.
 We are better than to let that happen.
 And we are better than to infringe on the right to freedom of conscience and religion.

 The argument against freedom of conscience cuts both ways and dams up the river of our common waters.
 For he who expresses his desire to hold freedom of conscience ransom for public funds, could by the very same rule have his freedom of expression held ransom on receipt of a public dollar.

 Patricia Olive Dickason, Canada’s First Nations: A History of Founding Peoples from Earliest Times.
 Oxford: Oxford University Press, 2002.
 John Ralston Saul, A Fair Country: Telling Truths About Canada.
 London: Penguin Books Ltd, 2008.